Eat, drink, and be merry.

 [T]he results of several case studies where patients were treated with 125-300 mg of magnesium (as glycinate or taurinate) with each meal and at bedtime led to rapid recovery from major depression in < [less than] 7 days for most of the patients.
 [Ref]

-MSM: A form of nutritional sulfur that is also written up at Alternative Cancer Therapies (I.Link) and is primarily used to support connective tissue and reverse pain in people with arthritis; also tends to normalize mood and increase feelings of well-being.
+MSM: A form of nutritional sulfur that is primarily used to support connective tissue and reverse pain in people with arthritis; also tends to normalize mood and increase feelings of well-being.

 SAMe: The latest craze in the world of alternatives (tons of junk mail about SAMe in my mail box).
 However, upon further research, all of the fabulous results from this supplement were gotten from the injectable form only.
 However, we have now found more studies (at MedScape) that seem to show that SAMe works better than the placebo in both depression and pain relief (from chronic inflammation).